 Legendary Egyptian singer Umm Kulthum once sang on its stage, and the cinema was one of several legendary deco venues during Egypt’s “golden age” of cinema.
 It was known across the Arab world as a movie powerhouse.

-The cinema was divided into two smaller theaters in the 1970s.
-After its showings came to a halt in the 2000s, Cinema Radio was acquired by Al Ismaelia for Real Estate Development in 2009 with plans to revive its legacy.
+After its showings came to a halt in the 2000s, Cinema Radio was acquired by real estate company Al Ismaelia and revitalized to glory.

-Egyptian comedian Bassem Youssef famously used the venue for his controversial satirical news show in 2011 (filmed in front of a live audience).
+Egyptian comedian Bassem Youssef famously used the venue for his controversial late-night satirical news show in 2011.

 14. Dig into some oriental sweets at Cafe Corniche